probot/reminders/README.md

 # Probot: Freeze

 > a GitHub Integration built with [probot](https://github.com/probot/probot) that that temporarily closes issues and pull requests on demand.
-It will reopen then in the future on the specified date, or at random.
+It can reopen them in the future on the specified date, and provide a message as well.

 ## Usage
 1. **[Configure the GitHub Integration](https://github.com/integration/probot-freeze)**